renatocaliari/contornos/docs/en/contornos.md

 ## How to adapt or remove a contorno?
-Anytime someone perceives that a contorno needs, or is desirable, to be adapted, whatever the attribute, or that it no longer has a reason to exist, a proposal can be made to carry out this alteration or removal of the contorno.
+Anytime someone perceives that a contorno needs, or is desirable, to be adapted, whatever the attribute, or that it no longer has a reason for existing, a proposal can be made to carry out this alteration or removal of the contorno.

 To remove a contorno, an integrative decision by the external contorno is necessary, being able to decide which contornos internal to the contorno being deleted they want to bring to the contorno that is making the decision.